Ashley is a Senior Lecturer within the School of Health.

-As a Senior Lecturer within the School of Clinical & Applied Sciences, Ashley currently teaches on the BSc and MSc Sports and Exercise Therapy and also MSc Sports and Exercise Medicine programmes.
+As a Senior Lecturer within the School of Health, Ashley currently teaches on the BSc and MSc Sports and Exercise Therapy and also MSc Sports and Exercise Medicine programmes.
 He is involved in all levels of study from 4-7, and currently modules leads on Professional Skills at level 4 and Research Methods at level 5 and 6.

 Previous to his work in higher education, Ashley was Head of Academy Medical at Chesterfield Football Club for 7 years, whilst also owning a private sports injury clinic.

 Ashley currently delivers on the following modules: